Strong anomalous proximity effect from spin-singlet superconductors: Model

 where $s_{\uparrow (\downarrow)} = +1 (-1)$.
-The SOC potential in Eq.~(\ref{eq:psh}) describes a Dresselhaus[110] SOC potential realized in zinc-blende III-V semiconductor quantum wells grown along the $[110]$ direction~\cite{bernevig_06,chang_06,salis_14}.
-Essentially equivalent SOC potentials are also obtained in quantum wells where Rashba and Dresselhaus[100] SOC potentials have equal amplitudes~\cite{bernevig_06,chang_06,awschalom_09,salis_12,kohda_12} , and ferroelectric thin-film materials~\cite{tsymbal_18,ishii_19,ishii_19(2),picozzi_19,zhao_19,jin_20,nardelli_20,chang_20}.
+The SOC potential in Eq.~(\ref{eq:psh}) describes a Dresselhaus[110] SOC potential realized in zinc-blende III--V semiconductor quantum wells grown along the $[110]$ direction~\cite{bernevig_06,chang_06,salis_14}.
+The equivalent SOC potentials can also be obtained in quantum wells in which Rashba and Dresselhaus[100] SOC potentials have equal amplitudes~\cite{bernevig_06,chang_06,awschalom_09,salis_12,kohda_12} and in ferroelectric thin-film materials~\cite{tsymbal_18,ishii_19,ishii_19(2),picozzi_19,zhao_19,jin_20,nardelli_20,chang_20}.
 The proximity-induced spin-singlet $d_{xy}$-wave pair potential is given by

 where $\Delta$ denotes the amplitude of the pair potential.
 The disorder potential in the DN segment is described by